+86 1510-529-7925 [email protected]

 RapScallions Shot on my Nikon D5200.
 I was waiting for the Scorpions to play that night and I knew that my editor would not want any photos of this band, so I put the lens onto my small Nikon and shot at 900 mm.
 Worked like a dream.

-Focusing on this lens is really good once you got a focus lock.
-It tracks the subject very well, but sometimes gaining focus at the long end can take about 1 second unless you are using the focus limiter which speeds up this lens at a lot at the long end.
-I have never shot with a lens as long as this before so I am not sure if that is normal but compared to my other lens that is incredibly fast, this just felt a little slower to me.
-I never miss a shot with the lens, but I just felt like I was waiting for the lens to focus sometimes while I was shooting.
-The lens focused about the same on all my camera bodies, I never felt like the lens was faster on any of my cameras.
+Focusing on this lens is really good once you get a focus lock.
+It tracks the subject very well, but sometimes gaining focus at the long end can take about 1 second unless you are using the focus limiter, which speeds up the lens a lot at the long end.
+I have never shot with a lens as long as this before, so I am not sure if that is normal, but compared to my other lenses that are incredibly fast, this just felt a little slower to me.
+I never miss a shot with this lens, but I sometimes felt like I was waiting for it to focus while I was shooting.
+The lens focused about the same on all my camera bodies; I never felt like it was faster on any of my cameras.

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review

-The biggest test that I put the auto-focus through was when I shot the Scorpions world tour.
-They started their world tour in China, it was there first to live show on the tour and they were super pumped on stage with 55,000 people watching them.
-Those old men ran around the stage like 18 year old and a lot of photographers were struggling to get any shots.
-The Tamron SP 150-600mm F/5-6.3 Di VC USD handed the situation beautifully and I was very happy with the performance of the auto-focus and the images I got from the lens.
+The biggest test that I put the auto-focus through was when I shot the Scorpions’ world tour.
+They started their world tour in China, and it was their first live show on the tour.
+They were super pumped on stage with 55,000 people watching them.
+Those old men ran around the stage like 18-year-olds, and a lot of photographers were struggling to get any shots.
+The Tamron SP 150-600mm F/5-6.3 Di VC USD handled the situation beautifully, and I was very happy with the performance of the auto-focus and the images I got from the lens.

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review